1868–69 United States House of Representatives elections

-The 1868–69 United States House of Representatives elections were held on various dates in various states between June 1, 1868 and August 2, 1869.
+The 1868–69 United States House of Representatives elections were held on various dates in various states between June 1, 1868, to August 2, 1869.
 Each state set its own date for its elections to the House of Representatives before or after the first session of the 41st United States Congress convened on March 4, 1869.
 They coincided with the 1868 United States presidential election, which was won by Ulysses S. Grant.
 Elections were held for all 243 seats, representing 37 states.
 All of the former Confederate states were represented in Congress for the first time since they seceded from the Union.

 The Democrats gained 20 seats, but Grant's Republican Party retained a commanding majority in the Reconstruction era following the American Civil War, holding onto a firm legitimacy through an association with victory.
 As more Southern states exited Reconstruction, more Democratic seats appeared in the South.
-However, Democratic gains in the South were limited, as the Republican power-brokers of Reconstruction held a great deal of influence.
+However, Democratic gains in the South were limited, as the Republican powerbrokers of Reconstruction held a great deal of influence.
 The small Conservative Party of Virginia also picked up several seats in Virginia, as it had support among wealthy Southern leaders who wanted to increase the region's power.